ombulabs/blog/_posts/2019-02-27-stripe-connect-part-1.md

 ### Conclusion

-This first part was just to be able to connect Stripe accounts to your users.
+This first post was to allow to connect Stripe accounts to your users.
 Stay tuned for the next part where we'll be talking about the payments, charges, fees and more!